Trump delays Saturday rally in New Hampshire because of weather, White House says

 Forecasts from the National Weather Service did not indicate a “big storm” in coastal New Hampshire.
 Tropical Storm Fay was forecast to sweep through the New York’s Hudson Valley and upstate region into Canada by Saturday afternoon, weakening to a depression.

-The weather system was predicted to bring periodic showers to Portsmouth Friday night and Saturday, with the chance of rain falling to under 40 percent by 5 p.m.
+The weather system was predicted to bring periodic showers to Portsmouth on Friday night and Saturday, with the chance of rain falling to less than 40 percent by 5 p.m.
 Saturday and below 20 percent by 8 p.m.
-Winds were only forecast to reach 10 to 15 mph on Saturday.
+Winds were forecast to reach 10 to 15 mph Saturday.

 The rally was scheduled to be held in a hangar at Portsmouth International Airport.
 Trump’s rally last month in Tulsa was held in an indoor arena.